nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

 GET http://NUXEO_SERVER/nuxeo/api/v1/upload/{batchId}/{fileIdx}
 ```

-Returns a 200 OK status code for a complete chunked file and a 308 Resume Incomplete status code for an incomplete chunked file.
-It is this specific 308 Resume Incomplete status code that lets you know that you either need to upload the missing chunks or to resume an interrupted file upload.
+Returns a 200 OK status code for a complete chunked file and a 202 Accepted status code for an incomplete chunked file.
+It is this specific 202 Accepted status code that lets you know that you either need to upload the missing chunks or to resume an interrupted file upload.

 If the batch doesn't contain any file with the given index, returns a 404 Not Found status code.